front-end-intermediate/session-7/readme.md

 ## State

-The key difference between props and [state](https://facebook.github.io/react-native/docs/state.html) is that state is internal and controlled by the component itself, while props are external and controlled by whatever component renders the component. - [ref](http://buildwithreact.com/tutorial/state).
+The key difference between props and [state](https://facebook.github.io/react-native/docs/state.html):

+* state is internal and controlled by the component itself
+* props are external and controlled by whatever component renders the component. - [ref](http://buildwithreact.com/tutorial/state).

 Get the pirate object into state.

 We initialize the state in `App.js` to an empty object.

-* App
+`App.js`:

 ```js
 class App extends Component {